charliejllewellyn/aws-security-workshop/prevention/README.md

 1'
 ```

-The site responds with a SQL indicating it tried to execute what we enetered.
+The site responds with a SQL indicating it tried to execute what we entered.

 1. Now we'll see what information we can return